Ivo-Balbaert/The_Way_to_Jai/book/9_More_about_types.md

 ## 9.5 The Any type
 (see line (9) and following)
 The **Any** type (defined in module _Preload_, see § 16.1), is the most wide type.
 It encompasses and matches with all other types.
 Values of all types can be converted to Any.
 This allows you to use one variable to assign values of different types (see lines 10-11, even a procedure type as in line (11)), as you might do in a dynamically-typed programming language.
+Line (11B) tells us that the type of main is `procedure ()`.

 The Any type has size 16 bytes (if you want to know why, see § 16.1).
 It is in fact a more informative and type-safe version of the void pointer from C, including a type pointer for the type and a void pointer for the value.
 It is useful when working with heterogeneous arrays of pointers to different types.